intenthq/blog/_posts/2015-06-23-wikidata-akka-streams.md

 ]
 {% endhighlight %}

-The function that creates the source will neeed to make use of the Java io classes and would look something like this:
+The function that creates the source will need to make use of the Java io classes and would look something like this:
 {% highlight scala %}
 def source(file: File): Source[String, Unit] = {
   val compressed = new GZIPInputStream(new FileInputStream(file), 65536)